 TPQ's hardcopy circulation per issue is 3000 copies.
 Besides subscribers, hardcopy distribution includes university libraries, international think tanks, decision makers and political players, practitioners, and journalists in Europe, the US, Turkey, and neighboring regions.

 TPQ has been included in the official packages of participants of NATO, OIC, and IMF summits in Istanbul, and is present with stands at most relevant conferences taking place in Istanbul, including the annual Energy and Economic Forum of the Atlantic Council.
 In addition to publishing the hardcopy of the journal and providing the content online free of charge, TPQ is included in EBSCO's online research databases, used by millions of subscribers every day.
-Abbreviated versions of leading TPQ articles are published either in Hürriyet Daily News (HDN) –a daily journal with a million website hits a month– or in the Globalist, a daily online magazine, both of which are TPQ's media partners.
-The TPQ team translates (into Turkish) abbreviated versions of selected TPQ articles for reprint in various Turkish daily newspapers,as well as online news portals, such as TPQ's other media partners, ABHaber and EurActiv.
-These portals receive 150,000 and 62,000 hits per month, respectively.
+Abbreviated versions of leading TPQ articles are published either in Hürriyet Daily News (HDN) –a daily journal with a million website hits a month, TPQ's media partner.
+The TPQ team translates (into Turkish) abbreviated versions of selected TPQ articles for reprint in various Turkish daily newspapers,as well as online news portals.
 TPQ also regularly holds roundtables to further foster discussions – more information about TPQ Roundtables can be seen in this page: http://turkishpolicy.com/events

 Honorarium is not provided to authors.The journal aspires to trigger policy debate and therefore is not peer reviewed for academic qualifications.